enoch-sit/boilerplate-accounting-nodejs-typescript/Guide/BackgroundKnowledge.md

    - Cannot access administrative or supervisory functions
    - Default role assigned to all new users

+4. **User Role (`UserRole.USER`)**:
+   - Alias for `UserRole.ENDUSER`
+   - Functionally identical to the End User role
+   - Provides compatibility with systems that expect "user" as a role name
+   - Can be used interchangeably with ENDUSER in API calls

 ### Access Control Implementation

 The role-based access control is implemented through middleware functions in the `auth.middleware.ts` file: